Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/tools/hook_engine.md

     Number of parameters passed to the engine function, if it is a stdcall or thiscall (otherwise 0).

 ### `Hook_ReturnFalse`
-Simple function that replace `return FALSE` in hook.
+Simple function to replace `return FALSE` in hook.
 ```dae
 func void Hook_ReturnFalse()
 ```

 ### `Hook_ReturnTrue()`
-Simple function that replace `return TRUE` in hook.
+Simple function to replace `return TRUE` in hook.
 ```dae
 func void Hook_ReturnTrue()
 ```